Community

 To build an MVP payment gateway from scratch, we roughly estimate up to six months.
 This estimate will likely fluctuate depending on the specifics of your request.

-Aspects to Keep in Mind for Developing a Payment Gateway Developing a payment gateway is not a walk in the park, however, with the knowledge of what it takes to build a payment gateway, you are one step closer to understanding what is required of this undertaking.
+Developing a payment gateway is not a walk in the park, however, with the knowledge of what it takes to build a payment gateway, you are one step closer to understanding what is required of this undertaking.
 Before you get started on creating your payment gateway, have a plan in mind for how the following core aspects factor into your payment gateway solution.

-Interactions Between Buyers, Sellers, and Marketplace Operators The foundation of your payment gateway solution should be built around the basic interactions between your buyers, sellers, and the platform itself.
+The foundation of your payment gateway solution should be built around the basic interactions between your buyers, sellers, and the platform itself.
 Before programming even starts, you will want to carefully consider what interaction flows should be set up, including how your consumers and sellers will use the payment gateway.

-To get started on this thought process, take into account the following questions: How much data will your platform collect from buyers?
+To get started on this thought process, take into account the following questions:

-Data Collecting A key consideration before diving too deeply into design and development is how your system will handle customer and financial transaction data securely.
+A key consideration before diving too deeply into design and development is how your system will handle customer and financial transaction data securely.
 In the case of development, this means using secure coding procedures.
 The payment gateway system you build must also comply with financial regulations and data protection policies, which may vary across countries.
-Integration

 If you offer online payment on your marketplace, you will come to a crossroads during development, where you must decide how to integrate payment service providers into your payment gateway.
 This will usually look like the following: